Heart Failure

 What is Heart Failure?

 Heart failure means the heart isn't able to pump enough blood to meet the needs of the body, either because the heart muscle is weakened or stiff or because a defect is present that prevents proper circulation.
-When the heart does not circulate blood normally, the kidneys receive less blood and filter less fluid into urine – causing this fluid to build up in the lungs, liver, around the eyes, or in in the legs.
+When the heart does not circulate blood normally, the kidneys receive less blood and filter less fluid into the urine – causing this fluid to build up in the lungs, liver, around the eyes, or in in the legs.
 This is known as fluid congestion.

 Types of Heart Failure